The Pagan Lord: Reviews

 Kirkus Reviews says the narrative meanders:

 "The death of Alfred the Great leaves what we know as England up for grabs, and Lord Uhtred of Bebbanburg (Death of Kings, 2012, etc.) is caught in the middle of it all. ...
 The big set pieces are more impressive than the realistically meandering odyssey that threads them together.
 The most consistent motif is Uhtred’s undying and principled hostility to “the nailed god” of Christianity and the threat he represents to the warrior code Uhtred so perfectly embodies."

-Publishers Weekly finds that Cornwell brings an important era in British history to light:

-In Cornwell's (1356) latest, 10th century Britain is a splintered land, populated by pagans and Christians and divided between Saxons and Danes.
-The pagan Uhtred, once favored by Alfred the Great, finds himself distrusted by Alfred's successor, Edward, and at odds with the Christians.
-Made an outlaw by an ill-considered violent act, he heads north to recapture his old home, the fortress of Bebbanburg; though his grand scheme is less bold than foolhardy.
-It sets Uhtred on the path to play a crucial role in the coming war between Cnut's Danes and Edward's Saxons.
-For Uhtred the stakes are personal glory and vengeance against those who wronged him, but the fate of Britain itself hangs on the unforeseeable consequences of his actions.
-Cornwell successfully brings an unjustly obscure era in British history to life, showing how grand events can be shaped by what are essentially petty motivations.
-Cornwell skillfully illuminates the competing cultures of the 10th Century; the conflict between Dane and Saxon is examined with sympathy and insight—without projecting 21st century values onto cultures now alien to us.
-In the course of this, he shows how historical novels should be written.
-(Jan.)

 Historical accuracy

 The historical basis for the fictional tale rests on the Anglo-Saxon Chronicle, which recorded a great battle between the Angles and the Danes at Teotanheale (Tettenhall) In the year 910.
 The victory was to the Angles, with an army composed of men from Wessex and Mercia.
 Two Danish leaders were killed in the battle, Eowils and Healfdan, whose roles were taken by the fictional Danes already part of Uhtred's life.
 No details of the battle were recorded other than these, so the progress of it is fictional.
 The River Tame flowed near Tettenhall then.
 It is true that Mercians travelled to Northumbria in search of Saint Oswald's bones, found them and interred them in Gloucester, minus the skull (claimed by many, perhaps at Durham) and the arm kept at Bebbanburg (Bamburgh).
 This is not the last battle between the Angles or Saxons and the Danes, but it was a decisive victory.
 The system of burhs for defence started by King Alfred to keep Wessex safe expands in the territories his son gains in battle.